 Mira Barakat has been dancing tango since 2006 when she happened upon a milonga in her hometown in CA, USA and immediately felt a connection to the dance.
 She moved to Buenos Aires in 2010 to study, dance, sing and generally soak up tango.
 During more than two years there, she studied with some of today’s best dancers.

 Since then Mira has taught and performed tango in New Zealand including on behalf of the Argentine Embassy and at the Wellington Opera House, and also on tour to Samoa representing Argentina.
-She currently has a private tango studio in Oakland, California, USA, and she teaches group classes with Homer Ladas at Athletic Playground.
-She is also a member of the all-women’s tango performance group Tango Con*Fusión.
+She currently has a private tango studio in Oakland, California, USA, and she teaches group classes around the Bay Area.
+She was a member of the all-women’s tango company group Tango Con*Fusión for three seasons and toured with them to Buenos Aires and Berlin.

-Mira has been returning every year to Buenos Aires and worked with Sebastian Arrua to create and co-lead the first Tango Evolution trip in 2015, continuing every year since.
+Mira has been returning every year to Buenos Aires and has worked with Sebastian Arrua to create and lead the first Tango Evolution trip in 2015, continuing almost every year since.

 For more info, visit Mira's website.